zyniverse-hq/.github/profile/README.md

 The open-source and AI products arm of [Zysk Technologies](https://zysk.tech) — 11 years of enterprise software, now shipping under our own name.

-We build production-grade AI agents, Claude skills, and developer tools that solve real problems in assessment, hiring, and engineering practice.
+We build production-grade AI agents, Claude skills, and developer tools that turn complex business problems into working software.

 Everything in this org is built by engineers who use these tools daily. **If it's here, it ships.**